Elias201478/googol.exe-open-source/README.md

 # googol.exe-open-source

-if you take the whole code or all gdi or every payloads youll have to make it open-source. if you dont then you violating my malware source. and you also cant make the malware private. respect my code please.
+if you take the whole code or all gdi or every payloads youll have to make it open-source. if you dont then you are violating my malware source. and you also cant make the malware private. respect my code please.